Entanglement renormalization for chiral topological phases: Main theorem: statement and implications

-On the other hand, let's fix the bond dimension on the top layer, then Eq.~\eqref{eq-Dbound1} (valid for $\forall n$, in particular, for $n=L$) leds to the following conclusion: for MERAs with a given bond dimension $D$ such that the unit cell is a single top layer site, the value of $B^{(0)}$ for the UV layer will diverge with the number of layers $L$ and hence the wavefunction $\psi_0$ must also have diverging correlation length.
-In the case of infinite-layer MERA with asymptotically constant bond dimension, the same logic show that not only is it impossible to represent a chiral state (the above No-Go theorem), no such infinite-layer MERA can even provide an good approximation in the sense of $B$.
-Note that it might be possible to approximate a chiral state in other senses \cite{chiralMERA}, however, the situation is similar to the PEPS case \cite{cirac-peps}: free fermionic PEPS cannot correspond to exact ground states of gapped, local parent Hamiltonians, but they can nevertheless provide an approximation.
-The difference between a chiral PEPS and the exact state is the ``tail behavior" (power vs exponential), which is hard to distinguish by a naive norm, but can be distinguished by $B$.
+On the other hand, let us fix the bond dimension on the top layer; then Eq.~\eqref{eq-Dbound1} implies that the value of $L^{(0)}$ for the UV layer will diverge with the number of layers $n$ and hence the wave function $\psi_0$ must also have a diverging (with respect to $n$) correlation length.

+In the case of infinite-layer MERA with an asymptotically constant bond dimension, the same logic show that not only is it impossible to represent a chiral state (the above no-go theorem), no such infinite-layer MERA can even provide a good approximation in the sense of $L$.
+Note that it might be possible to approximate a chiral state in other senses \cite{chiralMERA}, however, the situation is similar to the projected entangled pair state (PEPS) case \cite{cirac-peps}: Free fermionic PEPS cannot correspond to the exact ground states of gapped, local parent Hamiltonians, but they can nevertheless provide an approximation.
+The difference between a chiral PEPS and the exact state is the ``tail behavior" (for example, power versus exponential), which is hard to distinguish by a naive norm, but can be distinguished by our $L$.